e5aka/data_structure/README.md

 Seven times have I dispised my soul
-The first time when I saw her beeking that she might attain height The second time when I saw her limping before the crippled The third time when she was given to choose between the hard and the easy, and she chose the easy The fourth time when she committed a wrong, and comforted herself that others also commit wrong
+The first time when I saw her being meek that she might attain height The second time when I saw her limping before the crippled The third time when she was given to choose between the hard and the easy, and she chose the easy The fourth time when she committed a wrong, and comforted herself that others also commit wrong